functorcode/SampleCode/AI/SudokuSolver/README.md

 python demo.py

 To do:
-Implement Forward Checking, Arc Consistency to improve backtracking algorithm
+Implement Forward Checking, Arc Consistency .